Shaadalam9/pedestrians-in-youtube/README.md

 python3 analysis.py
 ```

+### Configuration of project
+Configuration of the project needs to be defined in `config`.
+Please use the `default.config` file for the required structure of the file.
+If no custom config file is provided, `default.config` is used.
+The config file has the following parameters:
 - **`data`**: Directory containing data (CSV output from YOLO).
 - **`videos`**: Directory containing the videos used to generate the data.
 - **`mapping`**: CSV file that contains mapping data for the cities referenced in the data.